 We stand behind our capabilities and put our money where our mouth is.
 If we don’t deliver tangible results, we don’t get paid.

 For many in the mid-market, big data analytics feels out-of-reach, inapplicable for smaller companies.
-But the tools and techniques large companies use are in fact extremely powerful for businesses of all sizes.
-Big data is a new lens through which a thorny challenge can be solved.
-Here are some examples of what VMX can do; each of these clients thought ‘big data’ was something they should investigate but did not know where to start:
+But the tools and techniques large companies use are extremely powerful for businesses of all sizes.
+Big data provides a new lens through which a thorny challenge can be viewed and solved.
+Here are some examples of what VMX can do; each of these clients previously thought ‘big data’ was something they should investigate, but did not know where to start:

-- 15% run-rate EBITDA increase in 3 months for a software distributor, who sought to optimize the pricing of its products and the incentives of its salesforce
+- For a software distributor, who sought to optimize the pricing of its products and the incentives of its salesforce, a 15% run-rate EBITDA increase in 3 months

 - For a beverage software platform who sought to expand and sell its software in other sectors, an exit at an attractive valuation to a strategic that was in one of these sector